snltd/gurp/doc/janet_helpers.md

 - `(run-cmd)` runs the given command (specified as a single string), and gives you either a string of its stdout or an `(error)` of its stderr.
 Far too basic to deal with pipes, but still useful.

+### Dynamic Bindings

+- `*gurp-config-root*` is bound to the directory which contains your top-level host config file.